ritiek/muxnect/README.rst

 |Pypi Version| |Build Status|

-Send input to just about any interactive command-line tool on the local network.
+Send input to just about any interactive command-line tool through a local web server.

 muxnect is a tool that invokes tmux to create a session and then wraps around its method of sending mouse-events or key-strokes to the terminal